Equilibrium chemistry: Redox equilibrium

 The equilibrium constant for a full redox reaction can be obtained from the standard redox potentials of the constituent half-reactions.
 At equilibrium the potential for the two half-reactions must be equal to each other and, of course, the number of electrons exchanged must be the same in the two half reactions.

-Redox equilibria play an important role in the electron transport chain.
+Redox equilibrium play an important role in the electron transport chain.
 The various cytochromes in the chain have different standard redox potentials, each one adapted for a specific redox reaction.
 This allows, for example, atmospheric oxygen to be reduced in photosynthesis.
 A distinct family of cytochromes, the cytochrome P450 oxidases, are involved in steroidogenesis and detoxification.

 Solubility

 When a solute forms a saturated solution in a solvent, the concentration of the solute, at a given temperature, is determined by the equilibrium constant at that temperature.